0xt3j4s/AES-128/README.md

 # AES-128

-A pure Python implementation of encryption of AES written with the goal to resemble [this](https://www.ijser.org/researchpaper/Implementation-of-Advanced-Encryption-Standard-Algorithm.pdf) paper as closely as possible; although it is compiled from different references as mentioned below.
+A pure Python implementation of encryption of AES-128 written with the goal to resemble [this](https://www.ijser.org/researchpaper/Implementation-of-Advanced-Encryption-Standard-Algorithm.pdf) paper as closely as possible; although it is compiled from different references as mentioned below.
 As of now, it supports the key size of 128 bits.
 For padding I have used '{', the text is encrypted accordingly.

 <br />